China announces 'over 6%' economic growth target, tech plans - WTMJ

 The ruling party’s desire for the prosperity produced by free-market competition clashes with its insistence on playing a dominant role in the economy and reducing dependence on other countries.

+The premier said Beijing will encourage consumer spending on home appliances, cars and other big-ticket items to help nurture self-sustaining economic growth and reduce reliance on exports and investment.

+Li said the ruling party will promote development of China’s electric vehicles by building more charging stations and speeding up development of battery recycling.
+China is the world’s biggest electric vehicle market, accounting for about half of global sales.

-Li, the premier, said Beijing will promote “domestic circulation,” a reference to official pressure on industries to use more Chinese-supplied components and technology and rely less on inputs from the United States, Europe and Asian suppliers, even when that increases costs.
+Beijing will promote “domestic circulation,” Li said, a reference to official pressure on industries to use more Chinese-supplied components and technology and rely less on inputs from the United States, Europe and Asian suppliers, even when that increases costs.

 That emphasis on self-reliance has fueled fears the world might split into separate U.S., Chinese and other industrial spheres with incompatible technologies, less competition and higher costs.